 But no one is great at everything.
 No one is even great at most things.
 We were designed to depend on one another.
 A single person cannot make a baby by him or herself.
 Babies can’t feed themselves or change their own diapers.
-And diaper companies can’t make money without customers.
+And diaper companies can’t make money without babies.

 Despite finding himself regularly waterlogged, Einstein apparently didn’t think it was important enough to invest any time in becoming a better sailor or learning how to swim.
 I’m guessing he didn’t waste any time comparing himself to Johnny Weissmuller.

 If you haven’t heard of Johnny Weissmuller, he lived at the same time as Einstein, and he sure could swim.
 He won three gold medals, at the summer Olympics in 1924, three years after Einstein won the Nobel Prize in Physics.
-Weissmuller also became the best known actor to play Tarzan in films of the 1930s and 1940s.
+Weissmuller also became the best-known actor to play Tarzan in films of the 1930s and 1940s.
 (His character’s distinctive Tarzan yell is still often used in films.)
 He had a different kind of genius than old Albert.
 Weissmuller’s Wikipedia page doesn’t mention whether or not Johnny was any good at math or science.

 But he was way better than Einstein at swimming.